6’10” x 20′ – 14,000 / 16,000 Lbs – Equipment Trailer Plans

 What Is In The Equipment Trailer Plans?

 It is not just the strength and stability we engineer into the plans.
-There are a bunch of useful options and variations we provide so you can choose, and build the trailer you really want.
-Things like slide out ramps that store under the deck, removable fenders, several deck styles, and a bunch of options for tie-down points.
+There are a bunch of useful features we provide so you can choose, and build the trailer you really want.
+Things like slide out ramps that store under the deck, removable fenders, several deck styles, and options for tie-down points.
 Add a winch – removable or permanent, options for jacks, a toolbox, and more.

-The plans also include the option to build for a 14,000 lbs. or 16,000 lbs. total trailer capacity.
+Plans also include the option to build for 14,000 lbs. or 16,000 lbs. total trailer capacity.
 Some material changes are required for the higher capacity, but all the necessary differences are are in the plans.
-If you want to build a 20′ long, fixed deck, equipment transport trailer, start with these plans.
-They are designed to build with full shop drawings and step by step instructions.
-Plans also include a section of ‘Engineering Considerations’ to help make decisions if you want to make some minor changes.

 Specifications